mindustry-antigrief/mindustry-client/README.md

-This is SByte's and BalaM314's v7 fork of buthed010203's fork of mindustry.
+This is SByte's and BalaM314's v7 fork of Zxtej's fork of buthed010203's fork of Anuken's mindustry.
 It will have various quality of life and automation features when complete.

 ![Logo](core/assets/icons/pi_64.png)